Russian pledge to scale back in Ukraine draws skepticism | Law-Order

 "We can call those signals that we hear at the negotiations positive," he said in his nightly video address to the Ukrainian people.
 "But those signals don't silence the explosions of Russian shells."
 It was a bitter reality check in a rare moment of optimism five weeks into what has devolved into a bloody war of attrition, with thousands dead and almost 4 million Ukrainians fleeing the country.

-Earlier Tuesday, Ukraine's delegation at the conference, held in Istanbul, laid out a framework under which the country would declare itself neutral and its security would be guaranteed by an array of other nations.
+Earlier Tuesday, Ukraine's delegation at the conference in Istanbul laid a framework under which the country would declare itself neutral and its security would be guaranteed by an array of other nations.

-Moscow's public reaction was positive, and the negotiations were expected to resume Wednesday in Istanbul.
+Moscow's public reaction was positive, and the negotiations were expected to resume Wednesday.
 Russian Deputy Defense Minister Alexander Fomin said Moscow has decided to "fundamentally ... cut back military activity in the direction of Kyiv and Chernihiv" to "increase mutual trust and create conditions for further negotiations."
 He did not spell out what that would mean in practical terms.

-Zelenskyy said it was Ukrainian troops who forced Russia's hand, adding that "we shouldn't let down our guard" because the invading army can still carry out attacks.
+Zelenskyy said Ukrainian troops had forced Russia's hand, adding that "we shouldn't let down our guard" because the invading army can still carry out attacks.

 "Ukrainians are not naïve people,'' he said. ''Ukrainians have already learned during the 34 days of the invasion and during the past eight years of war in the Donbas that you can trust only concrete results."
 The U.S. and others also expressed doubts about Russia's intentions.